emqx/emqx-docs/en_US/data-integration/rule-sql-builtin-functions.md

 ### getenv(Name)

-Return the value of the environment variable `Name` with the following limitations:
+Return the value of the environment variable `Name` with the following constraints:

 - Prefix `EMQXVAR_` is added before reading from OS environment variables.
 For example, `getenv('FOO_BAR')` is to read `EMQXVAR_FOO_BAR`.
 - Values are immutable once loaded from the OS environment.